Ivy Tech offering free classes for 10,000 Hoosiers

-Ivy Tech Community College recently announced that it will provide free classes to 10,000 Hoosiers in a range of relevant high-demand areas, including advanced manufacturing, business, and cybersecurity.
+INDIANAPOLIS — Ivy Tech Community College recently announced that it will provide free classes to 10,000 Hoosiers in a range of relevant high-demand areas, including advanced manufacturing, business and cybersecurity.

-More than 650,000 Hoosiers are experiencing unemployment, reduced hours, and/or furloughs due to the economic impact of the coronavirus pandemic, and these classes are designed to help those affected improve their employment prospects and gain new skills.
+More than 650,000 Hoosiers are experiencing unemployment, reduced hours, and/or furloughs because of the economic impact of the coronavirus pandemic. the classes are designed to help those affected improve their employment prospects and gain new skills.

-Ivy Tech has selected these classes in close collaboration with employers and other partners to ensure they are aligned with existing and future job opportunities.
+Ivy Tech selected the classes in collaboration with employers and other partners to ensure they are aligned with existing and future job opportunities, according to a press release.
 Support from companies like Amatrol and Autodesk Inc. underscores the degree to which Indiana’s employers have an immediate and ongoing need for skilled workers.

 More information can be found at IvyTech.edu/10kclasses.